lbnl-bldg-data-tools/Skyspark_API_Client/README.md

 # Skyspark_API_Client
-Python API client to query data from Skyspark database and run various data quality checks on LBNL data
+Python API client to query data from Skyspark database and run various data quality checks on time series data.
+Client is able to connect to your Skyspark implementation, request data using standard Axon notation, and return in a pandas dataframe.
 ## Getting Started
 The user functions can be found in `spyspark.py` and is dependent on both the two *scram* files to perform the scram authentication protocol and the `TS_Util_Clean_Data.py` file to run data quality metrics against the data.

 Most functions can be ran using the basic class object and following Axon notation, **however**, some complex functions such as
 `run_analysis_from_meta` is specialized for the LBNL Skyspark implementation and may not be generalizable.